mattholamieux/matts_kinesis/README.md

 * Reload the script after making each of the modifications listed below.
 * Restart your norns after making changes to SuperCollider code.
 Unlike Lua code, imply reloading the script after changing SuperCollider code will not work.
 * Have the norns [repl](https://monome.org/docs/norns/maiden/#repl) open so you can see any error messages that occur.
 Frequently, error messages will tell you exactly where the issue is occurring in the code.
+* When you encounter an error, try to understand **why** it is happening.
+Doing something incorrectly and learning from the error is often a very effective learning strategy.
 * Try to only make one change at a time, reloading the script after every change.
 That way, if something isn't working it will be easier to revert back to the last known working state.

 ## Simple modifications/explorations